George James Munro my Grandfather was born in Bootle

 My father travelled all over the world to USA, Burma, Pacific, South Africa, Russia, and in doing so earned with clasps over 7 campaign medals.

-1. He said he was on board the Duchess of ??
+1. He was on board the Duchess of Bedford

-being sent to Burma, when dysentery broke out and
+ships being sent to Burma, when dysentery broke out

 After leaving, the boat was sunk by a German U-Boat with the loss of live as big as any period of the war.
 This happened outside Durban South Africa, where his sister Maude's husband was the Chief Pilot Officer for the port.